 Today, Malcolm is the creative director of Images&Co in London.
 He is an ambassador for Manchester School of Art and co-founder of the annual Design Manchester festival.

-In this first-ever episode of The Creative Boom Podcast, I chatted to Malcolm about those early days of punk, working for big bands like Buzzcocks and creating epic album covers.
-And I found out more about how he feels about technology – how it's shaped his own life and career.
+In this first-ever episode of The Creative Boom Podcast, we chatted to Malcolm about those early days of punk, working for big bands like Buzzcocks and creating epic album covers.
+And we found out more about how he feels about technology – how it's shaped his own life and career.
 If you stay tuned, you'll find out why a tin of black paint comes in handy if you're a student in the 1970s.